Religion & Worldviews Home Educators’ Fund

 We have compiled a list of frequently asked questions (these will open in new window)

-If you’d like to chat through your project idea before applying, or if you have any questions or would like any other support to apply, please get in touch with Julia Minnear: julia@cstg.org.uk
+If you’d like to talk through your ideas before applying, or have other questions about the grants, please get in touch with our fund facilitator, Julia Minnear at julia@cstg.org.uk—she’s happy to help.

 Good luck!